 Super streamlined with only 5 activities including music and a large mirror, but the main event here is a piano keyboard that baby activates with her feet.
 This mat is narrower than most, so once baby starts rolling over (and over, and over), she will have outgrown this thing, space-wise.
 But a major plus in the cuteness category: once baby can sit, you can remove the arch and have her sit upright at the piano like a regular Ray Charles.
 The detachable piano is a great toy in and of itself and can grow with baby into toddlerhood.

-Designed by an artist, this easy-on-the-eyes mat is a departure from its garish brethren.
-Its soothing, neutral color palette will appeal to those who cringe at the thought of their home being overrun by crazytown baby gear.
+This plush and easy-on-the-eyes mat is a departure from its garish brethren.
+Its relatively neutral color palette will appeal to those who cringe at the thought of their home being overrun by crazytown baby gear.
 BUT – keep in mind that without the bright colors and bells and whistles that the other mats boast, older babies may lose interest.
-Even the detachable toys here are basic and probably won’t make the cut into baby’s inner circle.
-Particularly once you factor in the price point, this model may be more style than substance.
+But the younger set will keep busy with a musical sheep toy, a light-up star, cloud squeaker, bird rattle and baby-safe sunshine mirror.
+Arches are removable.